Dmidma/motigram/README.md

 ## Author

-This project was done by Oussema Hidri as a task for an internship at Motius.
+This project was done by Oussema Hidri.
 Email: d.oussema.d@gmail.com

-Hope you like the work and looking forward to talking to you.
-Thank you.
+If you have any remarks concerning the project, feel free to send me an email =D Thank you.